casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/README.md

 ## Model

 The Goal is to design a music generator that is capable of generating melodies that are both musically expressive and have a certain coherency.
-An interesting approach to this is to first train an LSTM on a dataset consisting of composed melodies, then tune this generator using rule based Q-learning.
+An interesting approach to this is to first train an LSTM on a dataset consisting of composed melodies, then tune this generator using rule based Q-learning (Jaques,Gu, Turner & Eck, 2017)

 See: https://magenta.tensorflow.org/2016/11/09/tuning-recurrent-networks-with-reinforcement-learning